Numigi/odoo-project-addons/project_milestone_remaining_hours/README.rst

 ``Estimated Hours`` - ``Total Hours`` = ``Remaining Hours``

-Project Milestone List View
+Project Milestone list view
 ---------------------------

-From the Project form, under the Milestones tab, I see that the ``Remaining Hours`` field is displayed in the Milestones List View.
+From the Project form, under the Milestones tab, I see that the ``Remaining Hours`` field is displayed in the Milestones list view.

 .. image:: static/description/project_milestone_rh.png

-From the menu Project > Configuration > All Milestones, I see that the ``Remaining Hours`` field is displayed in the Milestones List View.
+From the menu Projects --> Configuration --> All Milestones, I see that the ``Remaining Hours`` field is displayed in the Milestones list view.

 .. image:: static/description/milestone_list_rh.PNG